adverML/SpectralDef_Framework/README.md

 This code belongs to the paper: https://openreview.net/forum?id=8uWOTxbwo-Z, https://arxiv.org/abs/2103.03000, and https://openreview.net/forum?id=aLB3FaqoMBs.

 This repositorry is an expansion of https://github.com/paulaharder/SpectralAdversarialDefense, but has some new features:
+ * Several runs can be saved for calculating the variance of the results.
  * Add new attack method: AutoAttack.
  * Add datasets: imagenet32, imagenet64, imagenet128, imagenet, celebahq32, celebahq64, and celebahq128.
  * Add new model: besides VGG-16 we trained a model WideResNet28-10, except for imagenet (used the standard pytorch model.)
+ * Add bash scripts: Automatic starts various combination of input parameters
+ * Add automatic .csv creation from all results.

+For this framework, please cite:
 ```
 @inproceedings{
 lorenz2022is,